 Who it's best for: It's pretty hard to go wrong with brown in general, since it's almost universally flattering.
 But cooler tones can look particularly striking on those with warm skin, as it helps make yellow undertones look more creamy.
 Sanchez also adds that for girls with deeper skin, lightening from black to deep, mocha brown (ideally with multi-tonal highlights) can have a gorgeous, soft effect.

-Who it's best for: "Strawberry blonds are great on fair and neutral skin tones," says Pickthorn. "[Tell your colorist to] mix cool and warm tones to achieve a creamy yet warm color with a hint of golden copper."
+Who it's best for: "Strawberry blonds are great on fair and neutral skin tones," says Pickthorn, who instructs to tell your colorist to "mix cool and warm tones to achieve a creamy yet warm colour with a hint of golden copper."
 Papanikolas also recommends a light, warm red to counteract cool tones in pale skin (think Emma Stone).
 These hues tend to make deep skin look green, so choose a cooler, brown-tinged auburn instead if you're hankering to go red (think Rihanna).

-Shades include: Caramel, honey, golden brown, amber, mahogany, cinnamon.
+Shades: Caramel, honey, golden brown, amber, mahogany, cinnamon

 Who it's best for: In the world of hair color, black isn't a one-note option—different tones and highlights add subtle variety.
 A cooler shade like this can read a little harsh on those with fair, cool-toned skin, but for those with warmer or neutral undertones, it has a dramatic, porcelain effect on the complexion.
 (The same applies to olive skin.)

-Who it's best for: For rainbow-colored locks, the only real rule is to let your imagination run wild.
+Who it's best for: For rainbow-coloured hair, the only real rule is to let your imagination run wild.
 That being said, there are some pointers to keep in mind.
-"Darker skin tends to look washed out if paired with paler shades, while saturated hues enhance deeper skin tones," says Darling, who specializes in creative color.
+"Darker skin tends to look washed out if paired with paler shades, while saturated hues enhance deeper skin tones," says Darling, who specialises in creative colour.
 "So for tan skin, you can go for more vibrant and saturated tones: Jewel tones like ruby, fuchsia, magenta, etc." She adds that blue hair looks particularly flattering on those with golden complexions.
-But the most important thing to remember about candy-colored hues: They tend to fade fast, so make sure you're using color-protecting products to extend that shelf life as long as possible.
+But the most important thing to remember about candy-coloured hues: They tend to fade fast, so make sure you're using colour-protecting products to extend that shelf life as long as possible.